Assessment at Counseling and Wellness Services

 - The client is more than 15 minutes late for the appointment without prior arrangement

-If the client misses or is more than fifteen minutes late for an initial assessment appointment without providing advance notice, they will no longer be eligible to participate in a standalone assessment.
+If the client misses or is more than 15 minutes late for an initial assessment appointment without providing advance notice, they will no longer be eligible to participate in a standalone assessment.
 Exceptions to this policy based on extenuating circumstances may be made at the discretion of the Director, Counseling and Wellness Services.

 Attention Deficit/Hyperactivity Disorder Assessment